Kazim Ali

 All One's Blue (Harper Collins India, 2016).
 His honors include an Individual Excellence Award from the Ohio Arts Council.
-His poetry and essays have been featured in many literary journals and magazines including The American Poetry Review, Boston Review, Barrow Street, Jubilat, The Iowa Review, West Branch and Massachusetts Review, and in anthologies including The Best American Poetry 2007.
+His poetry and essays have appeared in literary journals and magazines including The American Poetry Review, Boston Review, Barrow Street, Jubilat, The Iowa Review, West Branch and Massachusetts Review, and in The Best American Poetry 2007.

 Life

-He was born in the UK to parents of Indian descent, and raised in Canada and the United States.
-Kazim Ali received a B.A. and an M.A. in English Literature from the University at Albany, and an MFA in creative writing from New York University.
+Kazim Ali was born in the UK to parents of Indian descent, and raised in Canada and the United States.
+He received B.A. and M.A. degrees in English Literature from the University at Albany, and an MFA in creative writing from New York University.

 In 2003, he co-founded the independent press Nightboat Books, served as its publisher from 2004 to 2007, and currently serves as a founding editor.

-Ali is professor of literature and creative Writing at University of California, San Diego and has taught in the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.
+Ali is professor of literature and creative Writing at University of California, San Diego, and has taught in the Stonecoast MFA Program in Creative Writing at the University of Southern Maine.
 Previously, he taught in the Liberal Arts Department of The Culinary Institute of America, at Shippensburg University of Pennsylvania, at Monroe College, and at Oberlin College.